 - Do not serve alcohol to anyone who is underage or intoxicated

-- Use designated servers or hire professional bartenders to insure that reasonable drinks are distributed and to identify underage/intoxicated guests
+- Hire professional bartenders to insure that reasonable drinks are distributed and to identify underage/intoxicated guests

-- Limit alcohol service to 3 to 4 hours and close the bar 30 to 60 minutes before the event is over
+- Limit alcohol service to 3 hours and close the bar 30 to 60 minutes before the event is over

 - Consider slowing down consumption with a cash bar or limited drink tickets